This page may contain compensated links. For more information read our disclosure policy here.

 8/4/2018 Update: The Maxi Cosi Moda Car Seat at 20 Months Old

-I am very pleased to say that our Maxi Cosi Moda is still going strong and has served our little girl well as she has grown over the past year (in both height and attitude).
-We have positioned the seat upright and have adjusted the head rest as she has grown taller.
+Since conducting the baby car seat review when Miss M was a baby, I am very pleased to say that our Maxi Cosi Moda is still going strong and has served our little girl well as she has grown over the past year (in both height and attitude).
+We have positioned the seat upright and have adjusted the headrest as she has grown taller.
 It is also now a forward facing car seat.

 It’s fabulous when she sleeps too, the cushioning is great for her to lay her head on.
 The seat still looks brand new, the material is great quality.
 I can definitely see this car seat serving us well right through to age 4.